Implicit-association test: Stereotype

 Stereotype IATs measure associations between concepts that often reflect the strength to which a person holds a particular societal stereotype.
 For example, the Gender-Science IAT reveals that most people associate women more strongly with liberal arts and men more strongly with science.
 Similarly, the Gender-Career IAT indicates that most people associate women more strongly with family and men more strongly with careers.
 The Asian IAT shows that many people more strongly associate Asian Americans with foreign landmarks and European Americans more strongly with American landmarks.
 Some other stereotype IATs include the Weapons IAT and the Native IAT.

+The Implicit Association Test measures the strength of associations between concepts and evaluations or stereotypes to reveal an individual's hidden or subconscious biases.
+People show an automatic preference for their ingroup.

+Another example of stereotypical IAT is Racial IAT.
+In this test, one is asked to associate images of black people with either good or bad and images of white people with good or bad on various keyboard keys.
+Individuals often respond more quickly to black and bad than to white and good.
+Therefore, it has been discovered that there is a greater unconscious bias against black individuals.
+For example, the scholarly article "Relations among the Implicit Association Test, Discriminatory Behavior, and Explicit Measures of Racial Attitudes" by Allen R. McConnell and Jill M. Leibold states " As predicted, those who revealed stronger negative attitudes toward Blacks (vs Whites) on the IAT had more negative social interactions with a Black (vs a White) experimenter and reported relatively more negative Black prejudices on explicit measures.
+The implications of these results for the IAT and its relations to intergroup discrimination and to explicit measures of attitudes are discussed."

 Self-esteem

 The self-esteem IAT measures implicit self-esteem by pairing "self" and "other" words with words of positive and negative valence.
 Those who find it easier to pair "self" with positive words than negative words are purported to have higher implicit self-esteem.
 Generally, measures of implicit self-esteem, including the IAT, are not strongly related to one another and are not strongly related to explicit measures of self-esteem.